 Those software development skills are what may help a candidate stand out among the rest in the job market.
 These are 21st-century skills that are critical for the success of organizations and industries nationwide.

-The demand for software engineers remains strong, even during a time of economic uncertainty.
 Our coding bootcamps aim to ensure that every student graduates job-ready with the skills and support they need to jumpstart their new careers.
+This includes adjusting to the needs of the market, and we recently updated our curriculum so it includes learning how to effectively use the AI-powered tool, GitHub Copilot.